 After release from prison March 31, 2011, SFC Stewart was forced to move to Virginia where he lived in an old 20 foot camper in a very, very rural area near the Shenandoah Mountain range.
 His wife divorced him, taking away his two children.
 Over the next 3 years he did not have funds to purchase propane gas on a regular basis and suffered through cold winter nights without heat.
 A water hose running from a well froze, and there was no water and he frequently went to use a nearby river as the bathroom facility.
 Having little funds for payment during the heat of summer, he had to significantly reduce use of electric and was without air conditioning.

-This past year, with assistance of his parents, he was able to rent and move into an unfinished garage of an old home, one without heat or any comfort items.
-He purchased a used wood stove, ran a stovepipe, to have heat in the garage.
-Wood was hung on the wall for shelves for food items, etc. An old, worn out couch and chair were purchased from a thrift shop for about $25.
-A used bed and work table were found, the table serving as somewhere to sit and eat.
+This past year, with the assistance of his parents, he was able to rent and move into an unfinished garage of an old home, one without heat or any comfort items.
+Due to the house being unfinished, it’s not a very secure home.
+This can be problematic for anyone living on their own, especially in a garage that could be easily accessed by strangers or burglars.
+To try and protect himself, he should seriously consider trying to install a wireless alarm system to make sure that his living space doesn’t get invaded, leaving him with nothing.
+Although his house doesn’t contain many material goods, it’s still important that he protects what he does have.
+When he first moved in, he purchased a used wood stove, ran a stovepipe, to have heat in the garage.
+Wood was hung on the wall for shelves for food items, etc. An old, worn-out couch and chair were purchased from a thrift shop for about $25.
+A used bed and work table was found, the table serving as somewhere to sit and eat.
 Found some cheap throw rugs from a thrift shop for the unfurnished floor.
 A used refrigerator with a bad door and no icemaker were found, as was a makeshift kitchen stove to cook on.
 He was unable to purchase a microwave oven.
 Lighting is rudimentary at best.
 In a joint room through a large opening is a portion used by the owner for repair to motorcycles and other items.
 Obviously odors and fumes permeate throughout the living area.

 Click image above to order book.